Northern Berkshire United Way

 NBUW is governed by a 15-member Board of Directors who meet monthly.
-The organization is very low cost, with only one full-time and two part-time employees, and yet highly effective because of 350 volunteers working on committees in numerous areas including community needs, campaign, agency relations/allocations, marketing, finance, planned giving and more.
+The organization is very low cost, with only one full-time and two part-time employees, and yet highly effective because of many volunteers working on committees in numerous areas including community needs, campaign, allocations, marketing, finance, planned giving and more.

 NBUW gathers funds for priority community programs through grant writing and local fundraising in constituent communities.
-These support major initiatives for Early Childhood and School-aged kids to improve outcomes for our youth and young families.
-They also provide foundation funding for more than 50 programs at 22 local health and human service agencies in North Berkshire County.
-The local fundraising campaigns each fall/winter provide over $500,000 for North County programs.
+These support major initiatives to improve outcomes for our member agencies.
+They also provide foundation funding for programs at 20 local health and human service agencies in Northern Berkshire.
+The local fundraising campaigns each year provide over $500,000 for North County programs.
 Approximately 10,500 Northern Berkshire residents are served annually by these programs.
-In addition, in past years, NBUW has brought $3 million of grants to the area for after-school programs.

-Examples of the crucial work enabled by NBUW funding:
+Examples of the crucial work enabled by NBUW funding in 2015: